 - vision problems

-An elastic band will be placed around your upper arm to make the vein swell with blood.
-Then, a needle will be gently inserted into the vein.
-The blood will naturally flow out into the tube that’s attached to the needle.
-When there is enough blood for the test, the healthcare professional will take the needle out and cover the puncture wound with a bandage.
+A nurse or lab technician will place an elastic band around your upper arm to make the vein swell with blood.
+Then, they’ll gently insert a needle into the vein.
+The blood will naturally flow into the tube attached to the needle.
+When there’s enough blood for the test, the nurse or lab tech will take the needle out and cover the puncture wound with a bandage.

-When the test is performed in infants or very young children, the healthcare provider may use a sharp tool called a lancet to puncture skin on the heel or finger, and collect blood onto a slide or test strip.
+When infants or very young children are tested, the nurse or lab tech may use a sharp tool called a lancet to puncture skin on the heel or finger.
+Then they’ll collect the blood on a slide or test strip.

-As the sickle cell test is a normal blood test, complications are extremely rare.
-You may feel a little lightheaded or dizzy after the test, but these symptoms will go away with time and if you sit down for a few minutes.
+The sickle cell test is a normal blood test.
+Complications are extremely rare.
+You may feel a little lightheaded or dizzy after the test, but these symptoms will go away if you sit down for a few minutes.
 Eating a snack may also help.

-A laboratory technician examining your blood sample will be looking for an abnormal form of hemoglobin called hemoglobin S. Regular hemoglobin is a protein carried by red blood cells that picks up oxygen in the lungs and delivers it to other tissues and organs throughout your body.
+The lab tech who examines your blood sample will be looking for an abnormal form of hemoglobin called hemoglobin S. Regular hemoglobin is a protein carried by red blood cells.
+It picks up oxygen in the lungs and delivers it to other tissues and organs throughout your body.

-Like all proteins, the "blueprint" for hemoglobin exists in our DNA, the material that makes up our genes.
-If one of the genes is altered, however, or has mutated, it can change how the hemoglobin behaves.
-Such mutated or abnormal hemoglobin can create red blood cells that are sickle-shaped, leading to sickle cell disease.
+Like all proteins, the "blueprint" for hemoglobin exists in your DNA, the material that makes up your genes.
+If one of the genes is altered or mutated, it can change how the hemoglobin behaves.
+Such mutated or abnormal hemoglobin can create red blood cells that are sickle-shaped, leading to SCD.

-A sickle cell test looks only for the presence of hemoglobin S, which causes sickle cell disease.
-A negative test is normal, and means that your hemoglobin is normal.
-A positive test result may mean that you have either sickle cell trait or sickle cell disease.
+A sickle cell test looks only for the presence of hemoglobin S, which causes SCD.
+A negative test is normal.
+It means your hemoglobin is normal.
+A positive test result may mean you have sickle cell trait or SCD.

-If the test is positive, your doctor will probably order a second test called hemoglobin electrophoresis, which will help determine which condition you have.
-If the test shows that you have two abnormal hemoglobin genes, you will likely be diagnosed as having sickle cell disease.
-If the test shows you have only one of these abnormal genes and no symptoms, you will likely be diagnosed as having the sickle cell trait.
+If the test is positive, your doctor will probably order a second test called hemoglobin electrophoresis.
+This will help determine which condition you have.
+If the test shows you have two abnormal hemoglobin genes, you’ll likely be diagnosed with sickle cell disease.
+If the test shows you have only one of these abnormal genes and no symptoms, you’ll likely be diagnosed with having sickle cell trait.